 Moreover, the Covent Garden Hotel has a cinema, a calm private library, and a drawing room.

 5. The Great Northern Hotel

-Boutique, Luxury and Romantic define this fine boutique hotel of London.
+Boutique, Luxury and Romantic define this fine boutique hotel in London.

-As the city’s pioneering Railway hotel, the Great Northern Hotel indeed still stands up to its repute.
+As the city’s pioneering Railway hotel, the Great Northern Hotel indeed still stands up to its reputation.

 It’s often referred to as a lone beauty of a building with five floors of rooms that include mini ones and carriages, and the facility has no room service.